tinyci/ci-demo/README.md

 * Run `make setup`.
 * Assuming `make setup` succeeds, run `make start`.

+Your UI will be @ https://192.168.42.2.
+Be sure to accept the cert!

 If you want a really quick start and want to see the jobs run:

+* First, click the "Upgrade button" in the UI: this is in the hamburger menu at the top left...
+The arrow at the bottom.
 * Fork `tinyci/ci-ui` (a few small jobs) or `tinyci/ci-agents` (lots of jobs).
 * In the UI, add this fork with the "Add" button on the hamburger menu/repository list.